BedirhanOmac/BedirhanOmac/README.md

-### Hi there 👋 I am a second-year CS student at Bilkent University.
+### Hi there 👋 I am a junior CS student at Bilkent University.

 <!--
 **BedirhanOmac/BedirhanOmac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.